DAA (company): Great Southern Hotels

 In 1990, the nine Great Southern Hotels were purchased from Córas Iompair Éireann, and sold again in 2006.
 Edward Holdings, a company controlled by Galway businessman Gerry Barrett bought the Killarney, Eyre Square and Corrib hotels, while Dublin developer Bernard McNamara has bought the Parknasilla hotel in County Kerry.
 A company controlled by Ronan McArdle, Frank McArdle, Alan McIntosh and the Walsh brothers has acquired the three airport hotels at Dublin, Cork and Shannon.

 Airports and operations

 Dublin Airport

 Dublin Airport is the state's largest airport.
 It handled 31.5m passengers in 2018.
+It had record-breaking passenger numbers in 2019.
+Dublin Airport's connectivity increased by 59% in the five years to the end of 2018, making it the second-fastest growing major airport in Europe in terms of connectivity.
+In October 2020, Dublin Airport anti-COVID-19 measures received accreditation from global industry body Airports Council International (ACI).